-I did some research and had a few public speeches about Android security, I broke some Android related things that were never made public.
-However, this was also where I got the “Android guy” branding on my forehead.
-The next step was to use my exploitation knowledge in the wild, I weaponised a Proof of Concept crash and turned it into a full exploit which circumvents DEP and ASLR, works on x86 and ARM and targets Windows, Linux and FreeBSD.
+I did some research and had a few public speeches about Android security.
+I broke some Android related things that were never made public.

+At the same time I was lucky to be able to attend the corelan exploit development training.
+One and a half years later I wrote my first feature for corelan’s awesome mona.py tool.
+The unicodealign command I wrote automatically generates code alignment code for Unicode buffer overflows.
+The feature is available in mona.py with “!mona unicodealign”.
+The next step was to use this knowledge in the wild, I turned a Proof of Concept crash into a full exploit which circumvents DEP and ASLR, works on x86 and ARM and targets Windows, Linux and FreeBSD.
 The entire process took a lot of code porting (python to ruby), implementing as a Metasploit module, separating protocol and exploit and so on.
 In the end it landed in the official Metasploit repository.

 You can send me an email to floyd at floyd dot ch.
 Or simply leave me a message here.